PJDissanayake/EEPROM_Wear_Leveling/README.md

 - EEPROM_SPI.h: SPI communication functions for EEPROM.
 - EEPROM_Data_struct.h: Data structures used for managing EEPROM data.

-###License
+---

+### License
-- This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---